jzhang026/quilt/packages/react-i18n/docs/react_i18n_schema.md

 ### Interpolation

-While neither schemas define a interpolation syntax, the most common syntax used in Rails I18n is `%{}`, while in React I18n, the most common syntax is `{}`.
+While neither schemas define an interpolation syntax, the most common syntax used in Rails I18n is `%{}`, while in React I18n, the most common syntax is `{}`.

 **Rails I18n:**
 ```yaml